GeneCloud1485/Drama-in-History/docs/5_director/directors_advice.md

 |Presence Revealed||

+# NPC Actors
+- Double Actor level = Rd to be resist any skill applied to them
+	- A cameo character defends with 2
+	- Support with 4
+	- Actor with 6
+- This saves creating skills and stats for each NPC

 # Connections & Clues
 A 'connection' is a point of understanding in the Story, an insight the players need, a scene with a person or location, and a connective idea between scenes.
 They make up the fabric of the [[1.0_concepts#Seasons, Stories & Scenes|Story]] and the relationship between information.
 For players to understand the story or mystery they will need to make the necessary connections.
 Most connections will be made through clues, some will be made by player instinct or deduction or assumption.